What will New York real estate look like next year?

 And while the flight of affluent residents to the suburbs appears to be overstated, major companies are downsizing and fewer people are commuting, setting the stage for a new reckoning over personal and business priorities.

 Real estate is everyone's business in New York City.
-The industry generated nearly US$32 billion in taxes last year, 53 per cent of the city's tax revenue, and it employed more than 275,000 people, according to the Real Estate Board of New York and labour statistics.
-An inveterate source of obsession, envy and frustration, real estate colours the aspirations and agendas of countless people, companies and policymakers.
+The industry generated nearly US$32 billion in taxes last year, 53 per cent of the city's tax revenue, and it employed more than 275,000 people, according to the Real Estate Board of New York and labor statistics.

-So how the industry weathers an unparalleled economic collapse fuelled by a global pandemic will reshape not just the chronically underfunded public housing system and the overbuilt luxury condominium market, but also virtually every aspect of urban life.

-To assess what might happen in the next year or two, The New York Times interviewed nearly 50 people, including former senior city officials, real estate executives, affordable housing advocates, urban planners and brokers.

 Your feedback is important to us